Osage Indian murders: Change in law

 To try to prevent further criminality and to protect the Osage, in 1925 Congress passed a law prohibiting non-Osage from inheriting headrights from Osage who had half or more Native American ancestry.

 Trust management lawsuit

 The Department of Interior continued to manage the trust lands and pay fees to Osage with headrights.
 In 2000, the tribe filed a lawsuit against the department, alleging that federal government management of the trust assets had resulted in historical losses to its trust funds and interest income.
 This was after a major class-action suit had been filed against the departments of Interior and Treasury in 1996 by Elouise Cobell (Blackfeet) on behalf of other Native Americans, for similar reasons.

-In 2011, the U.S. government settled with the Osage for $380 million.
+In 2011, the US government settled with the Osage for $380 million, $513 million in 2023 dollars.
 The settlement also strengthened management of the tribe's trust assets and improved communications between the Department of Interior and the tribe.
-The law firm representing the Osage said it was the largest trust settlement with one tribe in U.S. history.
+The law firm representing the Osage said it was the largest trust settlement with one tribe in US history.